 Conclusion

-Based on the above analysis and results, it shows that return on equity (ROE) and book value per share ratios on growth and value stocks have influenced the Net Asset Value of Sharia Mutual Fund.
-Investment managers and investors thus may assess the portfolio of fundamental variations in the company by using the above variables as the main considerations to observe the performance of Sharia mutual funds in Indonesian market.
+Based on the above analyses and results, it shows that return on equity (ROE) and book value per share ratios on growth and value stocks have influenced the Net Asset Value of Shariah Mutual Fund.
+Investment managers and investors thus may assess the portfolio of fundamental variations in the company by using the above variables as the main considerations to observe the performance of Shariah mutual funds in Indonesian market.
 But other variables can also be considered as well.

 References